-In the Philippines, the Company is the market leader in the oil industry, with an overall market share of 36.5% of the Philippine oil market in 2013 in terms of sales volume per Company estimates based on Company information and data from the DOE.
+In the Philippines, the Company is the market leader in the oil industry, with an overall market share of 37.0% of the Philippine oil market for the six months ended June 30, 2014 in terms of sales volume per Company estimates based on Company information and data from the DOE.

-In the retail market, the Company had close to 2,200 retail service stations throughout the Philippines as of June 30, 2014, representing approximately 31% of the country's total gasoline station count of about 7,000.
+In the retail market, the Company had close to 2,200 retail service stations throughout the Philippines as of August 31, 2014, representing approximately 31% of the country's total gasoline station count of about 7,000.
 Most of these stations are located in Luzon, where demand is heaviest.

 The Company can employ any of two types of service station operating structures in the Philippines, namely: company-owned-dealer-operated service stations ("CODO") and dealer-owned-dealer-operated service stations ("DODO").
 For CODOs, the Company buys or leases the land and owns the service station structures and equipment, but third party dealers operate the CODOs.
 For DODOs, third party dealers operate the service station, buy or lease the land, build service station structures according to Company specifications, and lease the service station equipment from the Company.
-As of June 30, 2014, of the Company's 2,200 retail service stations in the Philippines, approximately 27% were CODOs, and approximately 73% were DODOs.
+As of August 31, 2014, of the Company's 2,200 retail service stations in the Philippines, approximately 27% were CODOs, and approximately 73% were DODOs.

 The Company actively pursues initiatives to improve customer service, promote customer loyalty and support its retail business.
 For example, the Petron e-Fuel Card was launched in July 2008, initially as a promotional item.
 In 2004, the Company launched the Petron Fleet Card, the first microchip-powered card in the Philippines, which is a credit card that offers rebates and discounts on fuel, lubricants and services and provides 24-hour free towing and roadside assistance to cardholders.
-As of June 30, 2014, more than 125,000 Petron Fleet Cards had been issued.
+As of August 31, 2014, more than 125,000 Petron Fleet Cards had been issued.
 To maximize patronage of its service stations and related businesses, the Company launched a loyalty program in October 2011 through its Petron Value Card.
-As of June 30, 2014, close to 1.9 million Petron Value Cards had been issued.
+As of August 31, 2014, more than 2 million Petron Value Cards had been issued.
 The Company also continued to install the point of sale ("POS") system across its retail network throughout the Philippines.
 POS systems are used for gaining efficiencies through automating retail transactions and the proper monitoring of actual sales in service stations.
-As of June 30, 2014, about 700 of the Company's retail service stations in the Philippines had installed POS terminals.
+As of August 31, 2014, about 700 of the Company's retail service stations in the Philippines had installed POS terminals.